100pangci/PaperVaultQR/README.md

 - Keep the QR code complete and avoid cutting off the edges
 - If one QR fails, crop that single unreadable QR and try again

+## 🧪 Test Result

+- Verified with a `313 KB` payload encoded into `642` QR codes.
+- After printing and scanning in order, only `2` QR codes failed to decode; the problematic ones were saved as separate screenshots in the same folder.

 ## ⚠️ Security Tips

 - Inkjet prints are not waterproof; use sealed sleeves or lamination.